The ICD Support Group is for adults and children with ICDs and their families.

 The aim of the ICD Support Group is to empower people and their families to live well with their heart conditions and their ICD devices.
 To do this, the Group provides information, support, practical advice and opportunities for members to meet or talk to each other.

-The ICD Support Group holds information meetings and issues information bulletins.
+The ICD Support Group holds national information meetings and issues information bulletins.
 Committee members are happy to get in touch with ICD recipients – or people waiting to have an ICD implanted – by phone, email or in person to share their experiences.
+Please note our support group functions on a national basis; we do not have small local groups that you can physically attend.

 Membership is free